-The Channel Operator Sensor Input allows to input float values that depends on Sensors Locators into the graph of Channel Operators (ChOps).
+The Channel Operator Sensor Input allows to input float values that depend on Sensors Locators into the graph of Channel Operators (ChOps).

 Creation